 Previously operating under the name of Pioneer energy, Green Star energy are an energy supplier that focus on low carbon energy sources.
 They also provide their customers with extensive information on how to be more energy efficient at home.
 They currently offer both gas and electricity tariffs.

-Green energy is an energy supplier that focus on producing energy in environmentally friendly ways.
+GEUK (formerly Green Energy UK) is a supplier focused on producing energy in environmentally friendly ways.
 They have a number of hydro power stations and solar panels across the UK that help them to reach their aims.
 The currently only offer electricity and have not declared an interest in entering the gas market.

 SSE Scottish Hydro was initially a standalone company in its own right but later merged with Southern Electric to create the SSE collective.
 They provide energy to people all across Scotland and have an excellent record with customer satisfaction and customer service.